livesup-dev/livesup/docs/develop/seeding.md

 # Seeding

 Since we don't have a proper UI yet to manage all the components.
 The easiest way to seed the app is to use a YAML definition.
 You can see the demo [here](/docs/demo-seed.yaml).

 There are 2 ways you can import that file.

-* Console
+- Console

 Log in into the console and do:

 ```
-YamlElixir.read_from_file('docs/demo-seed.yaml')
-|> LiveSup.LiveSup.DataImporter.Importer.import()
+YamlElixir.read_from_file('docs/demo-seed.yaml')|>LiveSup.DataImporter.Importer.perform()
 ```

-* API
+- API

 To use the API you first need to have a valid token, to do that, you can use the following curl command (change the host accordingly):